Male Leadership in the Church and in the Home

-Summary: Modern Feminism has attempted to blur the lines of gender differences.
+- Summary: Modern Feminism has blurred the lines of gender differences.
 But the bible draws some clear distinctions between men's and women's roles, especially leadership roles in the home and the church.

 The ages-old topic of headship in the home and in the church has, in recent decades, come to the point where the majority of Christians seem to fall into one of two differing schools of thought.